Distributed Energy Efficient Channel Allocation: Performance of Fast Matching Algorithm

-In this section we show that the fast assignment is asymptotically optimal for Rayleigh fading with properly chosen target rates as shown in \ref{sec_tar_rate}.
-For the analysis we use some known results from order statistics \cite{arnold1992first}. \definition Let $A$ be a random variable with CDF $F_A(r)$ and let $A_{1:N}<A_{2:N}<...<A_{N:N}$ be random variables obtained by taking $N$ samples from $A$ and ordering the samples in an increasing order. $A_{k:N}$ is called the $k$'th order statistics of $A$ with $N$ samples. \definition Let $k_N$ be a function of $N$ such that $k_N\to \infty$ as $N\to \infty$ and $\lim_{N\to\infty}\frac{k_N}{N}=0$ then $A_{N-k_N+1:N}$ and $A_{k_N:N}$ are called intermediate order statistics.
+We now show that the fast channel assignment is asymptotically optimal for Rayleigh fading with properly chosen target rates.
+For the asymptotic analysis, we use some known results from order statistics \cite{arnold1992first}, and presents in Appendix C.